 Have an Emergency Plan

-On of the most important aspects of having a website, is the ability to restore the site in the unlikely event that your site could be lost at any moment.
+One of the most important aspects of having a website is the ability to restore the site in the unlikely event that your site could be lost at any moment.
 The combination of a server crash and a web host’s corrupt backup file could mean starting from scratch again.

 You need to have a plan to Regular Backup Your Site and Keep a Local Copy of Important files

 Regularly Back Up Your Site, Especially the Database

 A database backup is just a simple start, don’t just rely on your web host to take care of this.
 Having the ability to restore your site’s database in the event of a crash is priceless. iThemes Security allows you to set up a regular backup of your database and have it delivered by email to an email account of your choices.

 If you have FTP access to your website, take advantage and download all of your WordPress-related files.
 The folder

-/wp-content/ folder is especially important.
+/wp-content/ is especially important.
 This contains your theme, plugins, uploaded media and other vital data.

 Go one step further, the BackupBuddy provides complete backups of all your site files (including image and media files, themes, plugins, widgets, and settings) – which aren’t included in a database backup.
 With BackupBuddy you can customize backup schedules, send your backup files safely off-site to remote storage destinations, restore your site quickly & easily and even move your whole site to a new host or domain.